RediSearch/RediSearch/docs/Vectors.md

 *   `[ AS {score field name | $score_field_name_attribute}]` - An optional part for specifing a score field name, for later sorting by the similarity score.
 By default the score field name is "`__{vector field}_score`" and it can be used for sorting without using `AS {score field name}` in the query.

-## Specific runtime attributse per algorithm
+## Specific runtime attributes per algorithm

 ### FLAT